Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Ingerto was scheduled for station 111 of Convoy OS 20 on Febr.
-22-1942 (from which Charles Racine was sunk), but did not sail - ref. the first external link at the end of this page.
+According to the first external website that I've linked to at the end of this page, Ingerto was scheduled for station 111 of Convoy OS 20 on Febr.
+22-1942 (from which Charles Racine was sunk - follow the link for more info), but did not sail.
 This sealed her fate, because instead she departed Clyde in ballast for Mobile on Febr.
-26-1942, joining the westbound North Atlantic Convoy ON 70*, which originated in Liverpool on Febr.
-25-1942.
+26, joining the westbound North Atlantic Convoy ON 70, which originated in Liverpool on Febr.
+25. This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.
+The Norwegian Benwood and Brimanger are also listed.
 Ingerto is said to have left the convoy in position 44 30N 49 30W on March 11 and was last seen on the 12th, never to be heard from again.
-The assumption was that she was torpedoed on the 18th, but German records indicate she was torpedoed by U-578 (Rehwinkel) around noon on the 12th in approximate position 41N 51W* (according to "Nortraships flåte").
+The assumption was that she was torpedoed on the 18th, but German records indicate she was torpedoed by U-578 (Rehwinkel) around noon on the March 12 in approximate position 41N 51W* (according to "Nortraships flåte").

-** Roger Jordan gives the position as 29 45N 66 30W.
+* Roger W. Jordan ("The World's Merchant Fleets 1939") gives the position as 29 45N 66 30W.
 J. Rohwer gives the position 29 35N 66 30W.

 Crew List - No Survivors: